I once knew a fairly

 including his awful wife, to be a pathological liar and sexual delinquent

 when he was still lucky enough to be governor of Arkansas.
-Usually, these
+Usually,

 and many other disqualifications, like Nixon's alcoholism, await the

 patient, too-late forensic attention of the court historians.
-Yet here's a
+Yet here's

 man whose aides and flacks are visibly white-lipped every time he opens

-his mouth, and who should be seeking remedial care but is instead seeking the
+his mouth, and who should be seeking remedial care but is instead seeking

 presidential therapy that he doesn't need, and nobody says a word.
 Nobody